 This section explains how to change the setting of GLS in the copy destination system.
-When cloning the system operated by cluster, see the manual "PRIMECLUSTER Installation and Administration Guide."

 - The procedure explained below is available when all the GLS setting is specified by the IP address (decimal dotted notation).
-When cloning the environment where the virtual interface or the monitoring destination is set by specifying the host name, the GLS setting can be changed by changing the IP address that is described in the /etc/hosts file in the copy destination environment, and then, by restarting OS. - If the IP address is described in the script that is executed by the user command execution function, modify the script file according to the copy destination environment.
+When cloning the environment where the virtual interface or the monitoring destination is set by specifying the host name, the GLS setting can be changed by changing the IP address that is described in the /etc/hosts file in the copy destination environment, and then, by restarting OS.

+- If the IP address is described in the script that is executed by the user command execution function, modify the script file according to the copy destination environment.